 Know Your Down Payment

-In Canada, the minimum down payment depends on the purchase price.
-For homes up to $500,000, it's 5%.
+In Canada, minimum down payment requirements vary by purchase price.
+For homes up to $500,000, the minimum is 5%.
 For the portion between $500,000 and $1,499,999, it's 10%.
-For homes at $1,500,000 or above, you'll need 20% down.
-Less than 20% means you'll also need mortgage default insurance.
+For homes at $1,500,000 or above, 20% is required.
+Less than 20% typically means mortgage default insurance is also required.

 3